festim-dev/FESTIM/docs/source/getting_started.rst

 FESTIM requires FEniCS to run.

-The FEniCS project provides a prebuilt Anaconda python package (Linux and MacOS only) with FEniCS and its dependencies (python3, UFL, DOLFIN, numpy, sympy...)  already installed.
+FEniCS can be installed with Anaconda on MacOs and Linux.
 In order to use the Anaconda distribution on Windows, use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
 First [install Anaconda](https://docs.continuum.io/anaconda/install) then run the following commands